CoolProp/CoolProp/Web/coolprop/LowLevelAPI.rst

     # See how much faster this is?
     In [4]: %timeit CoolProp.CoolProp.PropsSI('d(Hmass)/d(T)|P', 'P', 101325, 'T', 300, 'Water')

+    In [4]: HEOS.first_partial_deriv(CoolProp.iSmass, CoolProp.iT, CoolProp.iDmass)

+    # In the same way you can do second partial derivatives
+    # This is the second mixed partial of entropy with respect to density and temperature
+    In [4]: HEOS.second_partial_deriv(CoolProp.iSmass, CoolProp.iT, CoolProp.iDmass, CoolProp.iT, CoolProp.iDmass)

 Two-Phase and Saturation Derivatives
 ------------------------------------